-After discussing your symptoms and medical history, your pain specialist lets you know if you're a candidate for spinal cord stimulation.
-They check your vital signs, complete a physical exam that includes a neurological exam, and recommend blood tests, such as X-rays, MRIs, CT scans, or other imaging procedures.
+After discussing your symptoms and medical history, your pain specialist will let you know if you're a candidate for spinal cord stimulation.
+Your doctor will obtain an extensive medical history, complete a physical exam that includes a neurological exam, and review imaging studies such as X-rays, MRIs, CT scans, or other tests.

 Spinal cord stimulation should improve your ability to engage in your activities of daily living as well as improve your sleep quality.
 It may also reduce the need for addictive pain medication or invasive surgery.
 Your specialist might combine spinal cord stimulation with physical therapy, exercise, relaxation techniques, or other noninvasive treatments depending on your individual condition.

 Follow all post-surgery instructions after undergoing a spinal cord stimulation procedure.
 You can usually go home the same day as surgery.
-You should not drive yourself home, but rather you must have a friend or family member drive you.
+You should not drive yourself home, but rather you must have a friend or family member drive you home.

-Get plenty of rest, keep the surgical site clean, keep dressings over the incision site, and avoid strenuous activity until your provider says it’s OK.
+Get plenty of rest, keep the surgical site clean, keep dressings over the incision site, and avoid strenuous activity until your provider says it’s acceptable.
 Complete healing of the incisions may take 2-4 weeks.
-Use your remote control to manage electrical impulses and pain as needed.
+You will use your remote control to manage electrical stimulation and pain as needed.